masahide/mysql8-audit-proxy/README.md

 - Start mysql8-audit-proxy
 - Connect to mysql8-audit-proxy with the mysql command (using the admin user)
-- Change the initial password of the admin user to any password
+- Change the initial password(`pass`) of the admin user to any password
 - Insert connection information into the user table

 ### Structure and Rules of the User Table